Is a Correction Looming Ahead for Keurig Dr Pepper Inc. (KDP)

 Morgan Stanley gave a rating of “Equal-Weight” to KDP, setting the target price at $34 in the report published on March 11th of the current year.

-Volatility was left at 1.30%, however, over the last 30 days, the volatility rate increased by 1.71%, as shares surge +3.07% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.06% lower at present.
+Volatility was left at 1.32%, however, over the last 30 days, the volatility rate increased by 1.44%, as shares surge +3.41% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.92% upper at present.

 Insider Trading